-To date, assessment methodologies for nutrients have only been developed for, and only apply to, wadeable streams (Figure 3) and Beaver Lake.
+To date, assessment methodologies for nutrients have only been developed for, and only apply to, wadeable streams (Figure 2) and Beaver Lake.
 Methodologies for wadeable streams were developed defining "wadeable" as fourth order streams and smaller using Strahler stream order (Strahler 1952).
-Site verification and best professional judgement was used to ensure safety at each location regarding actual wade-ability.
+Site verification and best professional judgement was used to classify an AU as wadeable.